Recommendations on VoIP/video Chat Tools

 - Signal support: Group Calling - Voice or Video

 - Other proprietary solutions for multi-party calls include appear.in, talky.io, GoToMeeting, and Google Hangouts Meet.

 If the client is interested in hosting remote video learning, they may want to consider using the open-source video platform BigBlueButton.
 There are some commercial providers that also offer hosting support if the client doesn’t have the technical capacity.

 If video is not strictly necessary, and bandwidth is low, it is worth proposing multi-party audio calls.
 Mumble is an open source, low-latency, high quality voice chat software that can be self-hosted on the client’s server.

 - To use Mumble, the participants in the conversation need to install a client:

 - Instructions for installing Mumble on a server

 - If the Mumble conversation needs to be password-protected, a private channel can be created.
 To create a private channel, right-click when you connect to Mumble and set the name and a password for the channel.
-When you leave the channel, the logs and conversation disappear.
+When you leave the channel, the logs and conversation will disappear.

 Rocket.Chat - an open source fully featured Slack clone - has plugins for webrtc videobridging and OTR-encrypted chat conversations.
 It can be self-hosted as a standalone, or within a sandstorm.io instance, and could be more useful for organizations looking to consolidate Slack-style communications with a voice option.

 If we consider other tools for voice and video call, we should use the Confidentiality-Integrity-Availability Framework to evaluate them and make sure that they include these features: